 As COVID-19 continued to spread, practitioner groups that visit a large number of facilities on a weekly basis quickly realized how problematic their comings and goings from so many buildings could be.
 Thrive Behavioral Science is one of those groups.
 To better support their facilities and protect their patients, they doubled down on integrating with PointClickCare, the electronic medical record platform that their facilities use.
-And in just a few short months, it’s clear that this tactic made a significant impact.
+And in just a few short months, this tactic made a significant impact.

 “The facilities were already strained on resources,” said president Steve Lomonico.
 “So, we fast-tracked the ones that had yet to embrace the integration, and it really did eliminate excessive paperwork for them.
 It also reduced our number of touchpoints in the facilities, freed up their computers for other important tasks, and allowed us to work both inside and outside of the buildings more autonomously.”
 Lomonico added that Thrive Behavioral Science has even witnessed an increase in business due to their widespread promotion, adoption, and support of this integration.

 The offering and utilization of telehealth services boomed as we reached peak pandemic times, with many long-term care practitioners working to find smart ways to deploy the technology in living community facilities.
 Some found it more seamless than others, but all in all, it served as an effective additional line of defense against the spread of the virus.